ksens/shim/README.md

 ```

 ## Log files
 Shim prints messages to the system log.
-The syslog file location varies, but can usually be found in /var/log/syslog.
+The syslog file location varies, but can usually be found in /var/log/syslog or /var/log/messages.